hugolcorre/HACKATON_Wranglers/README.md

 #### 2. Data Cleaning

-* processing.ipynb
+* processing.ipynb : Data Cleaning & Pre-Processing

-Data cleaning included:
-* Converting the date to the appropriate format
-* Droping NA values
-* Filtering the data by Port Aventura Park
-* Dropping unecessary columns

 #### 3. Merging and Data Pre-Processing

-* merging_covid_EDA.ipynb: Merging table with all the attributes from the different data sources
+* merging_covid_EDA.ipynb: Merging table with all the attributes from the different data sources, matching a 15 minutes interval

-Pre-Processing included:
-* Dropping the COVID period
-* Dealing with the closing schedule of the park
-* Duplicating data to match a 15 minutes interval

 ### Exploratory Data Analysis